For years credit scores have been used to calculate the ability or tendency of a person to repay certain loans, debts and bills.

-We aim to provide fair loans to NHS and public sector workers, without needing a strong credit score.
+We aim to provide fair loans to workers, without needing a strong credit score.
 Now you too can get a loan regardless of your credit score.

 However, that doesn’t mean your credit score isn’t important, with many other lenders still using similar systems.
 With that in mind, in this article we’ll look at how we can improve your credit score in 2022.

 Before we dive in, let us understand how credit score works in the UK.